Toponomastics

 Thus, the story of Qara Mountain is not only geological or geographical; it is linguistic and historical.
 The mountain stands as a witness to the evolution of its surroundings—from ancient Semitic naming practices to the contemporary reconfiguration of rural space into metropolitan fringe.
 In its names, both Qara and Šabʿān, the mountain preserves the memory of a landscape in transition, carrying forward traces of the region’s deep past even as the modern city encroaches upon its slopes.

 Another traditional name, (or description), for this formation is al‑maghāyir (المغاير), “the caves,” a name that captures both its physical structure and its long history as a place of shelter, rumor, and imagination.
-William Gifford Palgrave, who passed through Al‑Hasa in 1863, transliterated the name as “moghor,” noting even then how the people of the region spoke of these hollows with a mixture of familiarity and reverence.
+William Gifford Palgrave, who passed through Al‑Hasa in 1863, transliterated the name as “Moghor,” noting even then how the people of the region spoke of these hollows with a mixture of familiarity and reverence.
 Standing here now, I can see why.
 The passages feel ancient, but not abandoned; shaped by nature, yet somehow receptive to human stories.

 According to Palgrave: